Did you know?

 Despite their crucial role in pollination, bees are declining across Europe with bumble bee populations in Britain declining massively in the last 50 years.
-One factor is the loss of many wildflowers in the countryside due to intensive farming methods, including the use of insecticides.
+One factor is the loss of many wildflowers in the countryside due to intensive farming methods and also the use of insecticides.
 Honey bee numbers have not decreased globally, the number of honey bee hives around the world is still increasing.
 Many native, wild bees are under threat however, including several species in the UK.

 How can I help bees in my own garden?

-Honey bees, bumble bees and solitary bees all feed on nectar and pollen.
-Providing a wide variety of plants, shrubs and trees that flower at different times through the spring and summer is one of the best ways to help bees and other nectar feeding insects, providing them with a constant food supply.
+All bees feed on nectar and pollen, so providing a wide variety of plants, shrubs and trees that flower at different times throughout the seasons is one of the best ways to help bees and other nectar feeding insects, providing them with a constant food supply.
 You can also provide nesting habitat and leave some wild areas undisturbed in your garden.